Georgian wine PDO

 Food pairing

-• White fish, shrimp, grilled chicken, salads, and light cheeses
+• White fish, shrimp, grilled chicken, salads, and soft cheeses

-• Excellent with Georgian vegetable dishes like pkhali or lobio
+• Georgian vegetable dishes such as pkhali or lobio

 Summary